samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 The `ISlot` called **[mail.pop3.fetch]** will invoke the above **[.lambda]** object once for each email it finds on the POP3 server it connects to.

-If this sounds complex to you, don't worry and just play around with existing snippets in your _"Evaluator"_ component, which should have tons of documentation and example snippets for you, that you can play around with, to easily understand Hyperlambda by trying it out for yourself.

 ### Tokens

 The separating of a node's name and its value, is done by using a ":" character.
 To the left is the node's